 Human errors are one of the most common challenges for manufacturing digitization.
-They relate to the most common risks facing organizations, including safety, quality, and cybersecurity risks.
-For example, humans can configure machines incorrectly or insecurely; disclose business sensitive information to outside parties for quoting; mishandle equipment, or open unknown attachments.
+They affect to the most common risks facing organizations; from safety, and quality, to cybersecurity risks.
+For example, humans can configure machines incorrectly or insecurely, disclose business sensitive information to outside parties for quoting, mishandle equipment, or open unknown attachments.

 Additionally, new processes and operations can potentially increase the risks of human factors.
-Unfortunately, humans may be highly resistant to change or adapt to something new at first.
+Unfortunately, humans may initially be highly resistant to change and adaption to something new.
 Therefore, if possible, change should not be imposed.
-Instead, it should be highlighted the rewards of the shift to digitization; thereby empowering employees to self identify room for adaptation and improvement.
+Instead, the rewards of the shift towards digitization should be highlighted thereby empowering employees to create the room they need for adaptation and improvement.

 7. Outdated Systems

 Technology changes much faster than traditional manufacturing equipment, usually with an estimated lifetime of about 10 years.
-Therefore, dealing with an outdated infrastructure is way more challenging than a rigid infrastructure.
+Therefore, dealing with an outdated infrastructure is far more challenging than dealing with a rigid infrastructure.
 The older a technology system is, the more difficult it is to make it compatible with a digitized manufacturing environment.

-As known, with a modern digital technology environment, appropriate data can be shared between a variety of systems and equipment.
-However, it might be impossible if business platforms and technologies are over five years old.
-And updating technology can be definitely challenging since various interdependencies must be considered.
+Needless to say, with a modern digital technology environment, appropriate data can be shared between a variety of systems and equipment.
+However, this might be impossible if business platforms and technologies are over five years old and updating technology can be immeasurably challenging since various interdependencies must be considered.

 8. Privacy Concerns

-Privacy concerns are also the big challenge of digital transformation, including operational security, personnel security and physical security as data can be shared easily in a fully realized digitized environment.
-Whenever information is collected to be used to identify a person, there should be considered as a privacy concern.
-This could be just employee or customer contact information, or even any kind of data collected by certain IoT sensors, cameras, or biometric authentication devices.
-And it is important to know that while data from one device might not present a privacy concern, that data combined with data from other devices could.
+Privacy concerns are also a big challenge in digital transformation, including operational security, personnel security and physical security as data can easily be shared in a fully realized digitized environment.
+Whenever information is collected to be used to identify a person, it should be considered as a potential privacy concern.
+This could be just employee or customer contact information, or any kind of data collected by certain IoT sensors, cameras, or biometric authentication devices.
+It is important to know that while data from one device might not present a privacy concern, that data combined with data from other devices could.

 9. A Lack of Organizational Change Management

-Rigid organizational structures, inefficient workflows, and unsuitable leadership styles can hold back digital transformation success.
-This was never more obvious than in 2020 when companies struggled to quickly adapt to a remote or work-from-home business model.
+Rigid organizational structures, inefficient workflows and unsuitable leadership styles can hold back the success of digital transformation.
+This was never more obvious than in 2020, when companies struggled to quickly adapt to a remote or work-from-home business model.

-Simply navigating new technologies and processes is hard enough, but there is change resistance added to the mix, transformation absolutely begins to look impossible.
+Simply navigating new technologies and processes is hard enough, but when there is change resistance added to the mix, transformation begins to look next to impossible.
 Therefore, it is important to note that instead of just focusing on the technical side of digital transformation, you need to consider the humans it directly affects by developing a comprehensive change management plan.

 10. Lack of Overall Digitization Strategy

-Digital transformation is far more than just saying or discussing.
-Yet, it has been told a lot out there without any clear definition.
-This leads companies to a situation in which they are confident they need to be transforming but not quite sure where and how they’re starting.
-Therefore, a strategy in place is a must; without it, your transformation could fail to get off the ground.
+Digital transformation is far more than just the words said about it.
+The way it has been presented out there lacks any clear definition.
+This leads companies to a situation in which they are confident they need to be transforming but not quite sure how and where to get started.
+Therefore, having a strategy in place is a must; without it, your transformation could fail to get off the ground.
 Before writing down your plan, ask yourself: What are my company’s goals and priorities?
 Are they consistent across the organization, or are some areas on completely different pages?

-Each of these 10 digital transformation challenges can be addressed with an implementation plan that works with current processes, while enabling future growth opportunities to stay competitive.
-And in order to do so, manufacturers can take the first step towards advanced manufacturing technology integration by reaching out to external consultants experienced in providing guidance and resources.
+Each of these 10 digital transformation challenges can be addressed with an implementation plan that works with current processes that stay competitive while enabling future growth opportunities.
+In order to do so, manufacturers can take theỉ first step towards advanced manufacturing technology integration by reaching out to external consultants experienced in providing guidance and resources.